Kyagara/fred/README.md

 # Fred :)

 Mod developed for a modpack for some friends.
-I don't plan on doing any backports for now.
+I don't plan on doing any backports.

 The main goal with this mod is just to practice some Java with minecraft modding and add some things we find funny as items.